Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 1 a : settlement of differences by consent reached by mutual concessions

-I think it’s easier to make concessions of one’s ego-based wants, needs and desires when they acknowledge and place the relationship in a place of honour – to recognize that the relationship is an entity unto itself and has its own wants, needs and desires in order to grow and flourish.
+I think it’s easier to make concessions to one’s ego-based wants, needs and desires when they acknowledge and place the relationship in a place of honour – to recognize that the relationship is an entity unto itself and has its own wants, needs and desires in order to grow and flourish.

 Like the above-mentioned definition of compromise, it entails consent and mutual concessions.
 Mutual is used to describe a situation, feeling or action that is of interest, experienced, felt or done by both parties.
 Consent is that which is agreed upon by, in this case, both parties involved.